metteec2/luna_charles_api_p1/README.md

 ### /authstudent

-#### GET
+#### POST

-the GET request on /authstudent authenticates a student. in the request body, provide JSON with email: and password: fields.
+the POST request on /authstudent authenticates a student. in the request body, provide JSON with email: and password: fields.
 The response body has JSON with an ID, email, and role (student) on successful login.

 This method does **not** require an authorization token.

 ### /authfaculty

-#### GET
+#### POST

-the GET request on /authfaculty authenticates a faculty. in the request body, provide JSON with email: and password: fields.
+the POST request on /authfaculty authenticates a faculty. in the request body, provide JSON with email: and password: fields.
 The response body has JSON with an ID, email, and role (faculty) on successful login.

 This method does **not** require an authorization token.